x-saim/json_the_cat/README.md

 This will fetch information about the Siamese breed from the API and print out a short description.

 ## Testing
 This app includes test code written using Mocha and Chai.
-To run the tests, use the command `npm test` in your terminal.
+To run the tests, use the command `npx mocha` or `npm test` in your terminal.

 ## Contributors
 This app was created by [@x-saim](https://github.com/x-saim).
 If you would like to contribute to the project, please feel free to submit a pull request.